The Best Way to Buy an RV

 Once you think you’ve found the RV you’d like to buy, take the time to examine it carefully.
-How to Keep from Buying a Defective RV provides tips that will help you to do this.
+The details in The Best Way to Avoid Buying a Defective RV will show you how to do this.

 Use all of your senses.

 - If it doesn’t smell good, there’s a problem.